LukeShortCloud/rootpages/markdown/file_systems.md

 * Ceph Monitors (MONs) = Store and provide a map of data locations.
 * Ceph Metadata Server (MDS) = Provides metadata about file system hierarchy for CephFS.
 This is not required for RBD or RGW.
 * Ceph File System (CephFS) = A POSIX-compliant distributed file system with unlimited size.
-* Controlled Repllication Under Scalable Hash (CRUSH) = Uses an algorithim to provide metadata about an object's location.
+* Controlled Repllication Under Scalable Hash (CRUSH) = Uses an algorithm to provide metadata about an object's location.
 * Placement Groups (PGs) = Object storage data.

 Ceph monitor nodes have a master copy of a cluster map.
 This contains 5 separate maps that have information about data location and the cluster's status.
 If an OSD fails, the monitor daemon will automatically reorganize everything and provided end-user's with an updated cluster map.